 Our Statewide Request for Hunger Relief Funding in the 2026-27 State Biennial Budget

-Food insecurity is present in every zip code, county, and House and Senate district across Ohio.
-It is a symptom of larger, systemic issues: poverty, growing disparities in wage and wealth equity, weakened social safety nets, rising costs for basic needs like housing, transportation, and health care, gaps in access to healthy food, and much more.
-Years of cumulative inflationary pressure have further exacerbated rising rates of food insecurity.
+Food insecurity is present in every zip code, county and House and Senate district across Ohio.
+Often it is a leading indicator of larger issues facing households with low and moderate incomes, like rising costs for basic needs like housing, transportation, and health care, weakened social safety nets, gaps in access to healthy food, and more.
+Years of cumulative inflationary pressure have further exacerbated the need for help with food in Ohio’s communities.
 To respond effectively, we need the public, private, and charitable sectors working together on the same team.
-Ohio has a remarkable history of bipartisan support for effective public-private partnerships that alleviate and prevent hunger.
+Fortunately, Ohio has a remarkable history of bipartisan support for effective public-private partnerships that alleviate and prevent hunger and support Ohio’s agricultural and food supply chain.

 Why is this investment needed?